 My main message is around safety.
 The Government’s already announced a short-term increase in funding for road improvements on high-risk rural roads and we’ll be looking at accelerating the speed management programme which means identifying those roads where we need different speed limits.
 What I’d love is for everyone to think about how it would feel if they found out a loved one had been killed in a car crash and to keep that in mind when they’re out on the road driving; also, when we’re proposing changes to road design or to speeds.
 Everyone agrees we need to put life first but keeping that in mind when we have to make changes is sometimes hard to do.
 We’re going to be using the most data-driven, evidence-based approach we can to ensure that the changes we make will be effective.

-Reported by Dylan Thomsen for our AA Directions Summer 2018 issue
+Reported by Dylan Thomsen for our AA Directions Autumn 2019 issue